 Or get a joint account for the bills?

-Here each of you sets up a standing order to pay money into the joint bills account when you get paid.
-All the standing orders and direct debits for shared bills (rent, council tax, utilities, insurance etc) are all set to come out of the new account.
+You can each set up a standing order to pay money into the joint bills account when you get paid.
+And all the standing orders and direct debits for shared bills (rent, council tax, utilities, insurance etc) are set to come out of the new joint account.

 The practicalities of a joint account

 Many banks will let you add another person’s name to your existing account.
-This can feel like the simplest and quickest way to get a joint account, but it has the disadvantage that that person no longer has an account of their own.
-If you only want an account for bills, not for everything, this won’t really work.
+This can feel like the simplest and quickest way to get a joint account, but it has the disadvantage that you no longer have a personal account of your own.
+If you only want a joint account for bills, not for everything, this doesn’t really work.

 You will need to decide when you open a joint account whether one of you can take money out and make payments on their own, or whether you both have to approve everything.